JaneliaSciComp/web-vol-viewer/README.md

 These optional props are:
 * `dtScale` (default: 1): a higher value increases performance at the cost of quality, by increasing the step size when ray casting (and thus decreasing the number of samples)
+* `interactionSpeedup` (default: 1): a higher value increases interactivity at the cost of quality, by reducing the rendering resolution during interactive camera manipulation; this setting should be needed only with weak graphics cards and large data sets
 * `finalGamma` (default: 2.5): a higher value brings out more of that faint details in the rendering; see the [section on transfer functions](#transfer-functions)
 * `cameraPosition` (default: `[0, 0, -2]`): the initial position of the camera, relative to the box representing the volume (which is centered at the origin, scaled so its longest dimension goes from -0.5 to 0.5)
 * `cameraTarget` (default: `[0, 0, 0]`): the initial point at which the camera is looking